 You’ll notice that planning and execution take about a month.
-Therefore, at the end of each month, you can plan to review the data you’ve collected and meet to review next steps.
+Therefore, at the end of each month, you can plan to review the data you’ve collected and meet to review the next steps.
 This review meeting should begin with a review of the findings and a clear determination, from the results, as to what determinations were made and what the proper next steps should be.
-If data is inconclusive, the Approver can determine whether the test should be kept running or changed.
+If data is inconclusive, the Approver can determine whether the test should be kept running or changed with a new version.

 - Review current tests and performance to date.
-If testing has been running for two weeks, this will be the meeting to determine whether to keep testing or change the testing parameters.
+If testing has been running for two weeks, this will be the meeting to determine whether to keep testing or change the testing parameters by optimizing.

-- Review new tests that will begin launch.
+- Review new tests that will begin the launch.

 Testing should be prioritized based on the impact they will have on goals and the effort it takes to implement them.
 Priority should be given to tests that have the most impact for the least amount of effort.
 Record the tests you want to run and the priority you want to run them in a spreadsheet to discuss in your bi-weekly meetings.
 Use the RICE method to score priority for each test: